virtualritz/nsi-docs/docs/wip.rst

 or added to improve this documentation, do not hesitate to go ahead and open a pull request with your changes.

-Each page has an :menuitem:`Edit on GitHub` button on the top right corner to make this process as painless as possible.
+Each page has an :guilabel:`Edit on GitHub` button on the top right corner to make this process as painless as possible.

 Language Bindings